What We Need From You:

 Responsibility

-• As licensed acupuncturists we do not provide primary care or diagnose medical conditions.
+- As licensed acupuncturists we do not provide primary care or diagnose medical conditions.
 However we can work with you to offer complimentary care for conditions that require a physician’s attention.
-If you have a serious medical condition, for example, an infection, growth or injury that won’t heal, we want you to see a primary care doctor (MD, DO, ND.)
+If you have a serious medical condition, for example, an infection, growth or injury that won’t heal, we want you to see a primary care doctor (MD, DO, ND) too.

-• Please call or leave us a message at least 12 hours before your appointment if you need to cancel or we will charge a $20 missed appointment fee.
+- Give us at least 12 hours notice if you need to cancel or we may charge a $20 missed appointment fee.
+You can cancel yourself online or leave a message.

 Community Mindedness

-• Strong scents, perfumes, aftershave, body care/hair products, and detergents trigger allergic reactions and migraines for some people.
-Please minimize your use of these products before treatments.
+- Avoid wearing strong scents, perfumes, aftershave, body care/hair products, and detergents to the clinic as these may trigger allergic reactions and migraines for others.

 Commitment to the process of healing